Shairam/ballerina-sp-tracing/README.md

         methods:["GET"],
         path: "/getMarks/{stuId}"
     }
-    // getMarks resource used to get student's marks getMarks(endpoint httpConnection, http:Request request, int stuId) {
+    // Get marks resource used to get student's marks. getMarks(endpoint httpConnection, http:Request request, int stuId) {
         http:Response response = new;
         json result = findMarks(untaint stuId);

-        //Pass the obtained json object to the requested client response.setJsonPayload(untaint result);
+        // Pass the obtained json object to the requested client. response.setJsonPayload(untaint result);
         _ = httpConnection->respond(response);
     }
 }

-documentation {
-  `findMarks` is a function to find a student's marks from the marks record database P{{stuId}} This is the id of the student.
+# `findMarks()` is a function to find a student's marks from the marks record database.
+#  + stuId -  This is the id of the student.
-   R{{}} This function returns a json object.
-If data is found it returns json containing a table of data which is converted to json format.
+# + return - This function returns a json object.
+If data is added it returns json containing a status and id of student added.
-            If data is not added , it returns the json containing a status and error message.
+#          If data is not added , it returns the json containing a status and error message.
-}

 public function findMarks(int stuId) returns (json) {
     json status = {};
-    io:println("reached");
-    int spanId = check observe:startSpan("Select Data");
-    // Self defined span for observability purpose string sqlString = "SELECT * FROM marks WHERE student_Id = " + stuId;
+    string sqlString = "SELECT * FROM marks WHERE student_Id = " + stuId;
-    // Getting student marks of the given ID io:println(stuId);
+    // Getting student marks of the given ID.
+    //Invoking select operation in testDB
     var ret = testDB1->select(sqlString, Marks, loadToMemory = true);
-    //Invoking select operation in testDB
-    _ = observe:finishSpan(spanId);
     // Stopping the previously started span

     //Assigning data obtained from db to a table table<Marks> datatable;
     match ret {
         table tableReturned => datatable = tableReturned;
-        error e => {
+        error er => {
-            io:println("Select data from student table failed: "
-                    + e.message);
+             log:printError(er.message, err = er);

-            status = { "Status": "Select data from student table failed: ", "Error": e.message };
+            status = { "Status": "Select data from student table failed: ", "Error": er.message };
             return status;
         }
     }
-    //converting the obtained data in table format to json data var jsonConversionRet = <json>datatable;
+    // Converting the obtained data in table format to json data. var jsonConversionRet = <json>datatable;
     match jsonConversionRet {
         json jsonRes => {